ROHIT19K/Google-Play-Store-Project-Using-Python-EDA-And-Feature-Engineering-/README.md

 With thousands of applications available on the Google Play Store, it becomes difficult for developers and businesses to understand:

-* Which app categories are most popular
+* Which is the Most popular app category ?
-* Which categories receive the highest installations
+* Which Category has largest number of installations ??
-* User rating patterns
-* Market competition across categories
-* App growth opportunities
+* What are the top 5 most installed Apps in Each popular Categires??
+* How many apps are there on Google Play Store which get 5 ratings??

 ---